sarkeraumio/Heart-blood-pressure-monitoring-system/README.md

 - Single-ratio oscillometric estimation is sensitive to cuff fit, arm movement and bleed rate
 - The micro:bit's 10-bit ADC and modest sampling rate limit envelope resolution
 - No motion-artifact rejection
-- Accuracy has not been validated against a clinical standard

 ## ⚠️ Disclaimer